NicolasDorier/DBTrie/README.md

 ## Todo

-* We cache the underlying file of each table in-memory.
-If there is no memory left, an error will be thrown.
-We should instead write the pages on disk in a temporary location.
+We cache the underlying file of each table in-memory.
+If you limit the memory and no page can be evicted (because all pages have been written to during the on-going transaction), then it will throw an error on insert.

+We should one day instead evict written pages on a separate file instead of throwing an error.

 ## License